Food and alcohol in Marrakesh

-In January we spent a lovely few days in Marrakesh, Morocco where we ate some great food and enjoyed several bottles of wine on rooftops.
-Here’s our take on what to eat in Marrakesh, and for those of us who like a tipple, where to drink alcohol in Marrakesh, in various bars and restaurants.
+Morocco has some fantastic food, with famous dishes like couscous and tagine.
+While it is a Muslim country, it’s possible to drink alcohol in Morocco.
+In January we spent a lovely few days in Marrakesh, where we ate some great food and enjoyed several bottles of wine on rooftops.
+For those of us who like a tipple, here’s our suggestions of where to drink alcohol in Marrakesh, in various bars and restaurants and then what to eat in Marrakesh.

 What to eat in Marrakesh

-We had some great food in Marrakesh.
+Ok, now onto food in Marrakesh.
+We had some great food during our stay in Marrakesh.
 Food in most Moroccan restaurants tends to be the same, tagine, couscous, harira and pastilla, but many places also did pizza and other international foods too.

 All meals we had came with a basked of Moroccan bread and olives.
 Seriously, we ate so many olives in a week, I don’t want to see another olive for a long time.